 This card specifies the top layer location of the internal weir.
 For a submerged weir, this should be set to the layer above which flow is allowed to occur between segments.
 For a floating skimmer wall, EKTWR is set equal to 0.0.
-In this case the skimmer wall always is at the water surface during the simulation.
+In this case, the skimmer wall is always at the water surface during the simulation.
 If there are more internal weirs than can be specified on one line, then the top layer locations are continued on the next line without another WEIR TOP card being specified.